Mike Brewster: New Orleans Saints

 Brewster was signed to the New Orleans Saints' practice squad on December 26, 2014.
 He signed a futures contract with the Saints on December 29, 2014.

 He participated in The Spring League in 2017.

 Coaching career

 Brewster began coaching high school football in 2017, at Lake Highland Prep and Orangewood Christian School.

 Brewster joined Western Michigan and Bowling Green for the 2018 and 2019 season respectively as a graduate assistant.

 Brewster then reuninted with former Ohio State football coach Luke Fickell at Cincinnati, beginning in 2020 on the defensive staff before shifting to offense in 2021.

 In March of 2022, Brewster was hired as the tight ends coach at Tennessee State, working for former Ohio State great Eddie George.

+Brewster was hired as the offensive line coach for Valparaiso.